Kolakaluru: Government and politics

 Kolakaluru in Tenali mandal is represented by Tenali assembly constituency of Andhra Pradesh Legislative Assembly.
-The present MLA representing the constituency is Shri Annabattuni Siva Kumar of YSR Congress Party.
+The present MLA representing the constituency is Nadendla Manohar of Janasena Party.

 Transport

 Guntur-Nandivelugu road passes through the village and connects it with the district headquarter.
 Kolakaluru railway station is situated on the mutual Howrah-Chennai and New Delhi–Chennai main lines.
 It is administered under Vijayawada railway division of South Central Railway zone.